seanbrg/calculator_server/README.md

 Testing:

-* Unit tests with pytest:
-  pip install -r requirements-dev.txt pytest tests/
-* Manual testing via curl or Postman
+* Manual testing can be done via curl or Postman

 Contributing: